Welcome to our Year 2 information page

 All other regular tasks can be recorded in their contact book if you wish but may also be practise using websites.
 Here are some useful ones:

 Thank you for your engagement in the previous terms’ home learning tasks.
-We were so impressed with the 17th Century house models!
+We were so impressed with the research projects on Mary Seacole, which are displayed in our middle area and it is clear to see how engaged the children were in learning about Mary Seacole.
 Similarly, this is an extended task that lasts for the entire term which is not compulsory but we would like them to be excited by their learning at home as well as school so would encourage them to get involved.

 Happy Home Learning!